oshaughn/research-projects-RIT/GETTING_STARTED.md

 A similar trick will work with synthetic events; see below

-## Walkthrough of an example which generates synthetic zero-noise data (Mar 2019 edition)
+## Walkthrough of an example which generates synthetic zero-noise nonprecessing BNS (Mar 2019 edition)
 Suppose you have a file ``my_injections.xml.gz` of binary neutron star injections.
-The following script will generate fake (zero-noise) data and an analysis configuration for it, with the command
+The following script will generate fake (zero-noise) data and an analysis configuration for it.
+The analysis will use SpinTaylorT4 starting at 20 Hz, and assume the binaries don't precess.
+Assuming you put the script in the corresponding file, the script will generate one analysis setup with the command
 ```
  ./setup_synthetic_bns_analysis.sh `pwd`/my_injections.xml.gz 0
 ```
 and similarly for any specific event of interest.
+You can loop over several events if you want to perform a large-scale study.

 ```